 This dataset is intended to provide a statewide depiction of land ownership in California.
 It is comprised of ownership information derived from federal agencies and adjested to match SRA/parcels where appropriate, with non-federal data primarily derived from the California Protected Areas Database (CPAD).
 Areas without an ownership feature are ASSUMED to be private.

 The State of California was mapped using the California Wildlife Habitat Relationships (CWHR) system.
 An accurate depiction of the spatial distribution of habitat types within California is required for a variety of legislatively-mandated government functions.
 The California Department of Forestry and Fire Protection's CALFIRE Fire and Resource Assessment Program (FRAP), in cooperation with California Department of Fish and Wildlife VegCamp program and extensive use of USDA Forest Service Region 5 Remote Sensing Laboratory (RSL) data, has compiled the "best available" land cover data available for California into a single comprehensive statewide data set.
-The data span a period from approximately 1990 to 2013.
+The data span a period from approximately 1990+.
 Typically the most current, detailed and consistent data were collected for various regions of the state.
 Decision rules were developed that controlled which layers were given priority in areas of overlap.
 Cross-walks were used to compile the various sources into the common classification scheme, the California Wildlife Habitat Relationships (CWHR) system.

 The DPA layer delineates the dividing lines between land that will be provided wildland fire protection by the State, Federal, and Local agencies.
 The Cooperative Fire Management Agreement (CFMA) between the federal agencies and the California Department of Forestry and Fire Protection (CAL FIRE) is the primary mechanism that provides the framework for wildland fire protection responsibilities statewide.
 Through this mechanism the state has been divided into practical Direct Protection Areas (DPAs) corresponding with each agency's responsibility.
 The participating agencies submit proposal for changes to their DPA where necessary.
 If changes are agreed upon by all parties involved, then the change is approved and the layer is updated.